damouse/AnyFunction/README.md

 # AnyFunction

-Type tools for manipulating any function in Swift 1.3.
-Think generic closures.
+Generic closures in Swift 1.3 that allow invocation of arbitrary functions through reflection.

-This project is suspended indefinitely.
+This project is published on CocoaPods, but is suspended indefinitely.
 It was written before Swift 2 came out, and so likely doesn't work anymore.

 ## Functionality
 Swift doesn't allow for generic closures.
 Specifically, it doesn't allow for variadic generic closures.